sunknudsen/privacy-guides/how-to-use-trezor-wallet-on-tails/README.md

 # How to use Trezor Wallet on Tails

-> Heads-up: guide is not persistent meaning steps have to be completed each time one wishes to use Trezor Wallet on Tails.
+> Heads-up: guide is not persistent meaning steps have to be completed each time one needs to use Trezor Wallet on Tails.

 ## Requirements